Teksta versija

 (41) The State Environmental Service shall issue permits for the storage of waste from extraction.
 The State Environmental Service shall examine a submission for a permit for storage of waste from extraction and take a decision within a period which is no longer than 60 days.

-(5) If the mineral resources extracted as a result of the use of subterranean depths are intended to be used to maintain roads or improve territories of local governments, or maintain buildings owned by them, then the State fee for the issuance of the licence for the use of subterranean depths to local governments in respect of land owned by them or that is in their permanent use shall not be paid based on the request of the local government and determining the extraction limits required for these works.
+(5) If the mineral resources extracted as a result of the use of subterranean depths are intended to be used to maintain roads or improve territories of local governments, or maintain buildings owned by them, then the State fee for the issuance of the licence for the use of subterranean depths to local governments in respect of land owned by them or that is in their permanent use shall not be paid based on the request of the local government.

 (6) Licences for the use of subterranean depths and permits for the extraction of widespread mineral resources may not be pledged, sold, given as a present, changed or otherwise alienated.
-If the user of the subterranean depths changes, the licence or permit issued previously shall lose its effect, but the new user of the subterranean depths has the right to receive a new licence or permit without a tender (auction) if he or she undertakes the obligations specified in the licence or permit issued previously.
+If the user of the subterranean depths changes, the licence or permit issued previously shall become invalid.
+If the user of the subterranean depths, i.e. a commercial company, has undergone reorganisation within the meaning of the Commercial Law (merger, division, or restructuring of the commercial company), the new user of the subterranean depths has the right to obtain a new license or permit without a tender (auction) when it undertakes the obligations specified in the licence or permit issued previously.
 Licences for the prospection, exploration and production of hydrocarbons may be alienated in accordance with Paragraph thirteen of this Section.

 (7) The procedures for the use of mineral resources of national significance, deposits of national significance and the procedures for the prospection, exploration and extraction of hydrocarbons, as well as the provisions for the environmental protection during works of exploration and extraction of hydrocarbons carried out in the sea shall be regulated by the Cabinet.
 The Cabinet regulations shall also regulate the procedures for the use of mineral resources of national significance in the cases when the owner of the land and installation for the extraction of mineral resources of national significance is not the same person.